Right-angled Artin subgroups of right-angled Coxeter and Artin groups: Visual RAAG subgroups of right-angled Coxeter groups

 \section{Visual RAAG subgroups of right-angled Coxeter groups}

 In this and the next section we study visual RAAG subgroups of RACGs, as described in the introduction.
 We begin by describing some notation that will be used throughout these sections.

-Let $\G$ be a graph, and let $W_\G$ be the corresponding right-angled Coxeter group.
-Let $\G^c$ denote the complement of $\G$, that is, the graph with the same vertex set as $\G$, which has an edge between two vertices if and only if the corresponding vertices are not adjacent in $\G$.
+Let $\G$ be a graph, and let $W_\G$ be the corresponding RACG.
+Let $\G^c$ denote the complement of $\G$, that is, the graph with the same vertex set as $\G$, which has an edge between two (distinct) vertices if and only if the corresponding vertices are not adjacent in $\G$.
 Let $\Lambda$ be a subgraph of $\G^c$ with no isolated vertices, i.e., one in which every vertex of $\L$ is contained in some edge.

 We form a new graph $\Theta = \Theta(\G, \L)$ which we think of as a graph containing the edges of both $\G$ and $\L$.
 More formally, $V(\Theta) = V(\G)$ and $E(\Theta) = E(\G)\cup E(\L)$.
 Note that as $E(\L) \subset \G^c$, it follows that $\Theta$ is simplicial.
 We refer to edges of $\Theta$ that correspond to edges of $\G$ (resp.~$\L$) as $\G$-edges (resp.~$\L$-edges).